Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf52-microcontroller.md

 ## Next steps

-Follow one of the following microcontroller guides
+Follow one of the our microcontroller guides:

 - [Create a low-budget Bosch XDK](../how-to-guides/create-a-low-budget-bosch-xdk-clone.md)
 - [Run an environment sensor server](../how-to-guides/run-a-environment-sensor-and-client.md)